DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

 **Core Architecture:**

 - Utilizes `ForkJoinPool(maxThreads)` where `maxThreads` is a configurable parameter (defaulting to `Runtime.getRuntime().availableProcessors()`)
-- Implements `RecursiveAction` for each genetic algorithm operation requiring parallelization
+- Implements `RecursiveAction` for each algorithm operation requiring parallelization
 - Employs a configurable threshold (default 1000) to determine when to stop subdividing tasks
 - Uses `invokeAll()` to fork subtasks and automatically join their results